heye-muqeet/scope-inspect-calendar/docs/resource-calendar.md

 # Resource Calendar

-The **Resource Calendar** is a powerful feature of `@ilamy/calendar` that allows you to visualize and manage events across multiple resources in a timeline layout.
+The **Resource Calendar** is a powerful feature of `scope-inspect-calendar` that allows you to visualize and manage events across multiple resources in a timeline layout.
 Perfect for room bookings, equipment scheduling, team availability, and any scenario where events need to be tracked across different entities.

 ## Overview